JavaScript Data GridMigrating to the Theming API

 • --ag-minichart-selected-page-color

-Legacy themes were applied by adding a class name e.g. ag-theme-quartz to the wrapper element of the grid.
+v32 themes were applied by adding a class name e.g. ag-theme-quartz to the wrapper element of the grid.
 Any CSS custom rules had to include this class name in order to override the styles defined in the theme.
-This is no longer required, but still works.
-You may take the opportunity to simplify your styles:
+This is no longer required.

 .ag-theme-quartz {